Mamtha3005/addressbook-level4/docs/DeveloperGuide.md

 ### Configuration

-Certain properties of the application can be controlled (e.g App name, logging level) through the configuration file (default: `config.json`):
+Certain properties of the application can be controlled (e.g Application name, logging level) through the configuration file (default: `config.json`):